-This course will examine the anatomy and physiology of the brain and its connection to behavior.
-Effects on neurological functioning, behavior, and life outcomes due to aging, disease, and trauma will be explored from a human services perspective with a focus on individuals and families.
+This course will examine the mind and body and their connection to behavior, stress, and health.
+Effects on neurological functioning, behavior, and life outcomes due to lifestyle, aging, disease, trauma, and stress will be explored from a human services perspective.
+The course focuses on coping mechanisms, resiliency, self-care, and wellness for clients and helpers.
 (3 Credits).
 Prerequisites: PSY105 AND HSV125